 Accommodations in Stowe don’t get much dreamier than this light-filled cabin.
 The Canopy House has white-washed wood-paneled ceilings and walls with copious windows that keep this A-Frame from being too dark.
 The gnarled wood and glass coffee table is a standout piece in this stunning getaway in the heart of town.

 Vibe: Mixed Mod

-A patchwork of raw steel, maple, bronze, concrete and glass, this architectural cabin is tucked away on a wooded property in Stowe.
+A patchwork of raw steel, maple, bronze, concrete, and glass of the like only Seattle-based architecture firm Olson Kundig—a long time Field Mag favorite—could deliver, this stoic cabin is tucked away on a wooded property in Stowe.
 While the exterior has plenty of character, the inside showcases the picture-perfect views of the surrounding area through floor-to-ceiling windows.
 Modern furnishings keep things neat and sleek, but make sure you go out and get after it on nearby Catamount Trail, VAST Trail, Sterling Forest, and at Stowe Ski Resort, of course.

 Vibe: A Sweet Escape

 If the idea of arriving at a cabin with homemade coffee cake ready and waiting doesn’t tempt you to book a night at Waldhaus, then maybe a quick drive to some classic Vermont ski resorts will.
 Take shelter in this peaceful and inviting space that has mountain views and access to hiking, biking, and snowshoeing trails right outside the front door.
 When snow is falling, spend a day at nearby Sugarbush or Mad River Glen for some of the best natural skiing in the East.